top of page

 C6FBA62F-6D35-4144-AA95-32762E195ECC_1_201_a_edited.jpg

 Most adult women in the Maasai Mara lack literacy and marketable skills, as they did not have opportunities for education when they were young.
 And yet, they hold their families together through the hard work of domestic life.
-We run the co-operative Oliveseed Women's Work Center as a platform for sustainable income-generating work for women through beadwork arts, sewing, and capacity-building training.
-When women make their own income, they use it to uplift their families, including paying school fees to keep their kids in school.
-And day after day, we witness tremendous joy and self-confidence blossom in the women at our Work Center.
+We run the co-operative Oliveseed Women's Work Center as a platform for sustainable income-generating work for women through beadwork arts, sewing, capacity-building training, and soon delivery of their family's millk by electric motorcycle.
+When women make an income, they use it to uplift their families, including paying school fees to keep their kids in school.
+Day after day, we witness tremendous joy and self-confidence blossom in the women at our Work Center.
+We are also addressing family health challenges in the Mara community through clean water and sanitation facilities.

 JacklineCropped.jpg